Velocidex/velociraptor/README.md

 you can use this to build your own binaries for testing on all architectures before send us the PR.

+## Supported platforms

+Velociraptor is written in Golang and so is available for all the platforms [supported by Go](https://github.com/golang/go/wiki/MinimumRequirements).
+This means that Windows XP and Windows server 2003 are **not** supported but anything after Windows 7/Vista is.

+We build our releases on Centos 6 (x64) for Linux and Sierra for MacOS so earlier platforms may not be supported by our release pipeline.
+If you need 32 bit builds you will need to build from source.
+You can do this easily by forking the project on GitHub, enabling GitHub Actions in your fork and editing the `Linux Build All Arches` pipeline.

 ## Getting help

 Questions and feedback are welcome at velociraptor-discuss@googlegroups.com